One of the most visually intriguing vivarium plants that can be used as carpeting grass is the Brazilian Micro Sword.

-This article will take a closer look at the Lilaeopsis Brasiliensis, providing a complete understanding and care guide to properly growing one.
+This article will take a closer look at the Lilaeopsis brasiliensis, providing a complete understanding and care guide to properly growing one.

-Common Names: Brazilian Micro Sword, Micro Sword Grass, Copragrass, Carpet Grass|
+|Common Name||Brazilian Micro Sword, Micro Sword Grass, Copragrass, Carpet Grass|

 What Is Brazilian Micro Sword?

 It is an ideal foreground plant for almost all setups.
 Its foliage creates a gorgeous lawn or grass effect in the vivarium.

-Aside from its aesthetical benefits, Brazilian Micro Sword also serves as a great place for spawning fish and other small creatures to lay their eggs.
+Aside from its aesthetical benefits, the Brazilian Micro Sword also serves as a great place for spawning fish and other small creatures to lay their eggs.